Humboldt Research Fellowship for Experienced Researchers

 If you have several research doctorates, the above mentioned FAQ on the subject of "several doctorates" applies.

 I already am or recently have been in Germany.
 Are there any formal grounds militating against my application?

 - you have been in Germany for less than six months at the time the Humboldt Foundation receives your application or

 - you have returned from a stay in Germany of more than six months and have subsequently stayed abroad for more than twelve months at the time the Humboldt Foundation receives your application.

 Candidates who have completed their school education and a university degree or a university degree and doctorate in Germany are subject to the regulations governing German citizens (see following FAQ).

 In all other cases we regret that we cannot consider your application.
-For information about other funding opportunities please refer to the Internet Portal EURAXESS Germany, which is maintained by the Humboldt Foundation.

 From December 1, 2011 onwards it is not possible anymore to apply during or immediately after a doctorate in Germany.